Supergirl (Kara Zor-El): First appearances

-The Kara Zor-El version of Supergirl finally appeared in Action Comics #252 (May 1959).
+The Kara Zor-El version of Supergirl first appeared in Action Comics #252 (May 1959).
 Otto Binder wrote and Al Plastino illustrated her début story, in which Kara was born and raised in Argo City (unnamed until later issues), a fragment of Krypton that survived destruction.
 When the city is doomed by a meteor shower, Kara is sent to Earth by her parents, Zor-El and Alura In-Ze (the latter unnamed until later issues), to be raised by her cousin Kal-El, known as Superman.
 Supergirl adopted the secret identity of an orphan "Linda Lee" and made Midvale Orphanage her home.
 Supergirl promised Superman that she would keep her existence on Earth a secret, so that he may use her as a "secret weapon", but that didn't stop Supergirl from exploring her new powers covertly.
 Action Comics #255 published reader's letters-of-comment to Supergirl's first appearance; she had allegedly generated a sizeable and mostly positive reaction.

 Supergirl, from her debut onwards, became a regular backup strip in Action Comics.
 She joined the Legion of Super-Heroes, like her cousin had done as a teenager, and in Action Comics #279 (July 1961) she was adopted by Fred and Edna Danvers, becoming "Linda Lee Danvers".
-Supergirl acted for three years as Superman's secret weapon, and her adventures during that time have been compared to contemporary developments in feminist thinking in work such as Betty Friedan's The Feminine Mystique.
+Supergirl acted for three years as Superman's secret weapon.
 She was at last introduced by her super-powered cousin to an unsuspecting world in Action Comics #285 (February 1962).

 During her first quarter of a century, Linda Danvers would have many professions, from student to student advisor, to actor, and even TV camera operator.
 She shared Action Comics with Superman until transferring to the lead in Adventure Comics at the end of the 1960s.
 In 1972 she finally moved to her own short-lived eponymous magazine, before DC merged its Supergirl, Lois Lane and Jimmy Olsen titles into a single anthology title named The Superman Family.
 In 1982 Supergirl was relaunched into her own magazine.